Lightning-AI/pytorch-lightning/README.md

 If you are one of these corporations, please feel free to reach out to will@pytorchlightning.ai!

+## Licence
+Please observe the Apache 2.0 license that is listed in this repository.
+In addition the Lightning framework is Patent Pending.

 ## BibTeX
 If you want to cite the framework feel free to use this (but only if you loved it 😊):